Friday, December 21, 2007

 From the same start as #3, with your LH in the 3-finger pocket, traverse right until you can go RH to the crimp immediately below the soapdish and LH into the soapdish and finish up #14.

 From the incut flakes, utilize a heel hook in the pod to get your RH into the 3-finger pocket.
-Turn the heel to a toe, stand up on it, match left foot to hand and go up and catch the crystal pinch with your LH before the topout.
+Turn the heel to a toe, stand up on it, match left foot to hand and go up smoothly but quickly to catch the crystal pinch with your LH before the topout.
 This problem was originally done starting RH in the pocket.
 Erosion makes this all but impossible today unless you're tall or standing on multiple pads.

 With your LH on the incut edges and RH in the left side of the pod, stand up tall and quickly sink your LH in the 3-finger pocket.
 Get your feet up and make a long RH move to the potato chip before topping out.
 This problem was originally done starting LH in the pocket.
 Erosion makes this all but impossible today unless you're tall or standing on multiple pads.

 Start matched any way you want in the large pod.
-Go up hard and fast to snatch the 3-finger edge with your right hand.
-Now do a long move up and left to the potato chip and then the top.
+Go up hard and fast to snatch the sharp 3-finger edge with your right hand.
+Now do an unbelievably long move up and left to the potato chip and then the top.
+A nice problem, but be careful with the dynamic first move to the sharp 3-finger edge.

 Start with your RH in the soapdish or on the crimper just below it, pull on and go LH to the 3-finger edge.
 Now get your RH into the shallow 2-finger divot above it so you can slide left to the potato chip and the top.

-Begin from a sds with #10.
+Begin from a sds matched on the flake with #10.
 Go right hand to the crimp just below the soapdish and then get your left hand in the soapdish.
 Now do #14.
-Most people will tell you the pod is off for your LH as an intermediate.
+"The pod" is off for your LH as an intermediate.

 Start with your LH in the soapdish (or the thin crimper immediately below it) and your RH in the 2-finger divot.
-From here, do a wild crossover move with your RH all the way to the 3-finger edge.
+Get your feet in the perfect place and do a wild crossover move with your RH all the way to the 3-finger edge.
 Now do the long move up and left to the potato chip and the top.
-Looks improbable until your right foot stays where it needs to be for the first move.
+This one looks and feels improbable until your right foot is and stays where it needs to be for the first move.

-A slight variation to #14.
-Start with your LH in the soapdish (or the thin crimper immediately below it) and your RH in the 2-finger divot and fire up and into a shallow 2-finger pocket just left of the bad pinch.
+A very slight historical variation to #14.
+Start with your LH in the soapdish (or the thin crimper immediately below it) and your RH in the 2-finger divot and fire up and into a shallow 2-finger pocket just left of the bad pinch on #14.
 From there, go again with your RH just a couple inches up to a bad shallow 3-finger pocket before topping out.
 Both of these shallow pockets are hard to see, but are just left of the bad pinch and deep pocket at the top of #14.

 Adds only one move, but an interesting one.
-Start with your RH on the low 4-finger edge at chest height and move it to the high 4-finger edge, finishing up #15.
+Start with your RH on the low 4-finger edge at waist height and LH in the 2-finger divot.
+Go RH quickly to the high 4-finger edge, finishing up #15.

 Begin from a sds a few steps down to the right past the tree.
-Traverse up and left to finish via #15, with a couple tough moves getting your RH onto the high 4-finger crimp.
-Variation #1 - Just Another Traverse V10: From the same start, traverse left to the high 4-finger edge, but instead of topping out, slide left to the soapdish and crimp, drop down to the rail and traverse left until you can finish up #3.
+Traverse up and left to finish via #15, with a couple tough moves getting your RH onto the high 4-finger crimp and accessing the finishing holds for #14.
+Avoid the lip until you've established on the finishing holds for #14.
+The landing before the very end is a disaster involving rocks, a tree and a steep ledge.
+Variation #1 - Just Another Traverse V10 sds: Thank Ted Lanzano for this nightmarish problem completed in 2008, which links #17 into #9.
+From the same start as #17, traverse left to the high 4-finger edge (avoiding the lip), but instead of topping out, slide left to the soapdish and crimp, drop down to the rail and traverse left across #9 which finishes up #3 on the far left of the wall.

 18. Far Far Right Side VB sds ...
 FA: Unknown